 Lobular carcinoma in situ

 Lobular carcinoma in situ (LCIS) is also sometimes called lobular neoplasia.
-Though the name can be confusing, LCIS is actually not considered a cancer or a pre-cancer because it doesn’t turn into invasive cancer if untreated.
-Rather, LCIS is an indication that a person is at a higher risk of getting breast cancer later on.
+Though the name can be confusing, LCIS is not considered a cancer or a pre-cancer because it doesn’t turn into invasive cancer if untreated.
+Instead, LCIS is an indication that a person is at a higher risk of getting breast cancer later on.

 {caption}